permaweb/ao/sdk/README.md

 ## Debug Logging

-You can enable verbose debug logging on the SDK.
-All logging is scoped under the name `@permaweb/ao-sdk*`.
+You can enable verbose debug logging on the library.
+All logging is scoped under the name `@permaweb/ao-connect*`.
 You can use wildcards to enable a subset of logs ie.
-`@permaweb/ao-sdk/result*`
+`@permaweb/ao-connect/result*`

 For Node, set the `DEBUG` environment variable to the logs you're interested in.